The Scarsdale Fire Department is comprised of three divisions: Administration, Suppression, and Training.

 Administration provides the overall management of the Department, including scheduling, procurement, fire safety inspections, fire prevention, and record keeping.
 In 2016, our department conducted 761 building safety inspections and issued 104 permits, a majority of which were requests to erect a tent or for public assembly.

-Suppression operates the Village’s three firehouses and eleven vehicles, and responds to emergency and non-emergency calls for service.
+Suppression operates the Village’s three firehouses and 12 vehicles, and responds to emergency and non-emergency calls for service.

 The Training Division is responsible for ensuring that career and volunteer firefighters are cognizant of current New York State and national performance standards and that they maintain the necessary skills to meet those criteria.